Jesus Luz: Early life

 Luz was born and raised in Rio de Janeiro.
-He is the son of a hairdresser, Cristiane Regina da Silva and an administrator at a public hospital in Rio.His name was given to him by his father who always admired Jesus Christ as the most philosophical mind of all time.
+He is the son of a hairdresser, Cristiane Regina da Silva and an administrator at a public hospital in Rio.
+His name was given to him by his father who always admired Jesus Christ as the most philosophical mind of all time.
 His surname da Luz means "from light" in Portuguese.
 Da Luz has two younger half brothers.
 As a child, he moved frequently, especially after his parents split when he was five years-old.
 He was raised by his mother in downtown Rio.

 His mother saved to send him to a private prep school when he was an adolescent and also encouraged him to pursue a career as a model.
 He pursued modeling and acting, working odd jobs, including as a salesman at a surf shop in Ipanema.
 Luz grew up in a musical environment; his uncle used to play in a rock band in Rio de Janeiro.
+He studied at the traditional Colégio Pedro II.